ba-itsys/keycloak-push-mfa-extension/README.md

   - `number-match` – show a number in the browser (range `0`–`99`, no leading zeros) and send 3 options to the device via `/push-mfa/login/pending`; the device must return the selected number as `userVerification` when approving.
   - `pin` – show a PIN in the browser; the device must return the entered PIN as `userVerification` when approving (length controlled by `userVerificationPinLength`).
 - `userVerificationPinLength` (default: `4`) – PIN length for `userVerification=pin` (max `12`).
+- `sameDeviceIncludeUserVerification` (default: `false`) – include the current user verification answer in the same-device link token rendered on the waiting screen.
+- `loginAppUniversalLink` (default: `my-secure://confirm`) – app/universal link used for same-device login deep links.

 **Required Action (`push-mfa-register`)**
 - `enrollmentChallengeTtlSeconds` (default: `120`) – TTL for enrollment challenges/tokens.
-- `appUriPrefix` (default: `my-secure://enroll?token=`) – prefix prepended to the enrollment token for companion-app deep links.
+- `enrollmentAppUniversalLink` (default: `my-secure://enroll`) – app/universal link used for same-device enrollment deep links.

 **Server-side hardening (`push-mfa`)**